RAP Home > Sponsor & Adviser Information > Current Sponsor & Adviser Information and Forms > Criteria for Nominating Research Advisers

 CRITERIA FOR NOMINATING RESEARCH ADVISERS

-The role of a Research Adviser to a National Research Council Research Associate is similar to that of a major professor to a postdoctoral fellow at a major research university.
-For a Senior Research Associate, the relationship with an Adviser is that of a professional colleague.
+The role of a Research Adviser to an NRC Research Associate is similar to that of a major professor to a postdoctoral fellow at a major research university.
+For a Senior NRC Research Associate, the relationship with an Adviser is that of a professional colleague.

 An Adviser is expected to furnish scholarly stimulation, provide encouragement and scientific and technical advice, and offer any other types of support that will help an Associate develop into a mature researcher.
 Ideally, an Adviser should be an experienced scholar/researcher with an ongoing research program and professional recognition attained through recent publication in refereed journals in his or her field.

 A prospective Adviser should recognize that an Associate's later career will be profoundly affected by his or her publication record in the open literature and should also have a personal commitment to the development of the Associate who chooses to work with him or her.
 An Adviser should have enough experience and stature at the laboratory to be able to assist the Associate in acclimating to the laboratory environment, locating work space, purchasing and/or assembling equipment, securing technical shop support, and obtaining access to library and computer resources.

 At times, an Adviser may be called on to help or advise with personal issues such as finding suitable housing, establishing bank accounts, choosing medical and dental providers, establishing credit, or registering automobiles.

 An Adviser nominee should hold a research doctorate.

 A nominee should have a minimum of five years’ research experience beyond the doctoral degree.
 This experience may be in a government laboratory, in private industry, or at a university, providing research was an integral part of a faculty appointment.